tophat/getting-started/project-owners-and-responsibilities.md

 ### Community
 - Participate and answer inquiries in the project slack channel
-- Encourage others to contribute, assist where required.
+- Encourage others to contribute, assist where required
 - Ensure the project easy to understand and therefore easier to contribute to
 - Work towards a higher project maturity score